VesselFinder — track ships worldwide in real time

 - Departure port and intended destination

-In the U.S., coverage is particularly strong along major coasts and busy waterways, and we experienced very few gaps in tracking—even for smaller craft.
+In the U.S., coverage is especially strong near the coastline and around major ports such as New York, Los Angeles/Long Beach, Houston, and Seattle.
+We experienced very few gaps in tracking—even for smaller vessels.

 Vessel types and detailed information